dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_parameters.rst

     In this case, substitute your :ref:`parameter_polarizing_schedules` values for :ref:`parameter_qpu_anneal_schedule` and
     :ref:`parameter_qpu_annealing_time`.
-*   The :ref:`parameter_qpu_flux_biases` values are added to any values set by the :ref:`parameter_polarizing_schedules` parameter, but when the latter is non-zero, have no noticeable effect due to the large value of the former.
+*   The :ref:`parameter_qpu_flux_biases` values are added to values set by the :ref:`parameter_polarizing_schedules` parameter, but due to the large value of the latter (when non-zero), have no noticeable effect.
 *   In the final schedule pair point for each anneal line, time :math:`t` must be identical to the last time set in the :ref:`parameter_qpu_anneal_schedules` parameter.